You are here

 On-Site Review

 Annually, programs identified as “High Risk” through the risk assessment will receive a formal on-site review visit.
-At least once within the 3-year grant cycle all grantees will receive a formal on-site review visit (see the 2017-18 On-Site Review Template).
+At least once within the 3-year grant cycle all grantees will receive a formal on-site review visit.
 On-site reviews include review and discussion of all components of a program relevant to AEFLA funding and may span multiple days.
 They will include a review of local program records as well as interviews with staff and learners.
 AEI will notify the local program director if an on-site review visit is required and will work with the director to schedule dates.
 Areas of concern or findings resulting from on-site reviews may result in Program Improvement Plans (PIP) or Corrective Action Plans (CAP) that the local program must complete.

 Monthly Data Monitoring